Slack: The smart person's guide

 Who does Slack affect?

-Practically any organization—or, generally, loose association of people—can use Slack.
-The free tier has no limitations on the number of users that can be added to a group; it retains and indexes the last 10,000 messages for search, and it can utilize 10 service integrations.
+Practically any organization—or, generally, a loose association of people—can use Slack.
+The free tier has no limitations on the number of users that can be added to a group.
+It retains and indexes the last 10,000 messages for search, file sharing is limited to a 5 GB storage total, and it can utilize 10 service integrations.
 Because of this, Slack is gaining momentum as a communication platform outside of work contexts.

 SEE: The Ultimate Productivity Bundle (TechRepublic Academy)

 There are additional features available for paid plans.
 The Standard plan, which is $6.67 user/month, billed annually, stores unlimited messages, and can use an unlimited number of integrations.
-It also includes custom retention policies, user groups, Google Authentication / Apps for Domains sign-in, guest access, and a configurable email ingestion service.
+It also includes custom retention policies, user groups, Google Authentication/Apps for Domains sign-in, guest access, and a configurable email ingestion service.
 For most midsize organizations, the Standard plan should be adequate.
 The Plus plan, at $12.50 user/month billed annually, includes SAML-based single sign-on, and compliance exports of message history, and real-time Active Directory sync.
 A forthcoming Enterprise plan will allow for federation across multiple teams, and consolidated billing across teams.

 Organizations that require an extensive level of collaboration between group members can benefit from adopting Slack.
-Programmers, journalists, and other professions that are particularly likely to be spread across different offices, have a high number of remote and/or freelance workers, or have group members that are often traveling stand to gain the most from adopting Slack.
+Programmers, journalists, and other professions that are likely to be spread across different offices, employ a high number of remote and/or freelance workers, or have group members that travel often stand to gain the most from adopting Slack.
 Conversely, extremely client-focused businesses such as a medical practice or a real estate agency are less likely to need Slack, as more communication is done with the customer than within the organization.

 Slack's survey results provide an interesting look at how organizations have changed after adopting Slack.
 According to the company, the number of emails generated by groups that adopted Slack was reduced by an average of 48.6%, while meetings were reduced by an average of 25.1%.
-80.4% of respondents indicated that the use of Slack has increased transparency.
+Respondents (80.4%) also indicated that the use of Slack increased transparency.

 Additional resources: